iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 - and there is no notion of separate control levels for an address account.

 We define a new account type in the ledger, called **Alias**, to represent smart contract chain accounts.
-An alias account can can hold token balances, but also has state metadata, which stores the state of the smart contract chain.
+An alias account can hold token balances, but also has state metadata, which stores the state of the smart contract chain.
 The alias account defines two to controlling entities: a state controller and a governance controller.
 The state controller can transition the account into a new state, and can manipulate account balances.
 The governance controller can change the state controller or the governance controller.